‘Vampire Diaries’ Alum Ian Somerhalder Had Too Much Wine & Gave Himself An Interesting Haircut

 Somerhalder and his wife, Twilight actress Nikki Reed, have one child together — a daughter, Bodhi Soleil, who was born 2017.
 Before meeting Reed, he was linked with his fellow Vampire Diaries costar Nina Dobrev, whom he still remains close friends with.

-Reed and Somerhalder share more than just a child and a life together, they’re also active philanthropists and act as champions for several causes and environmentally-friendly companies, including Reed’s sustainable clothing line, Bayou With Love.
+Reed and Somerhalder share more than just a child and a life together; they’re also active philanthropists and act as champions for several causes and environmentally-friendly companies, including Reed’s sustainable clothing line, Bayou With Love.

 Fans will be watching out for an update in regards to the actor’s hair, and keeping their fingers crossed that it grows out in time for his upcoming V-Wars deadline.